johannesrosenberger/IST/README.md

 IST_generator.py
 * Can be used to create machine readable programs for the IST.
 * Simply follow the commands displayed in the console and the script returns a machine readable txt-file as well as a visualization of your ramp file.
+Both files are name after the following pattern, where ... resembles your input parameters. \
+  IST-eps_max_...-eps_dot_...-steps_... (.txt or .png)
-* The following example has a maximum strain of 1 %, a strain rate of 0.1 % per second and 20 steps.
+* The following example has a maximum strain of 1 %, a strain rate of 0.1 % per second and 20 steps \
+  (see the example output *IST-eps_max_1.0-eps_dot_0.1-steps_20.txt* in the *examples* folder).

 ![Screenshot of a generated IST program](https://private-user-images.githubusercontent.com/94892196/386638255-d5c6abaf-0917-4730-a4c7-afcf286d1a3e.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MzE2ODExOTcsIm5iZiI6MTczMTY4MDg5NywicGF0aCI6Ii85NDg5MjE5Ni8zODY2MzgyNTUtZDVjNmFiYWYtMDkxNy00NzMwLWE0YzctYWZjZjI4NmQxYTNlLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDExMTUlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQxMTE1VDE0MjgxN1omWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWNhMzQ4NGIzZGNkZjIyYjY3NTQwODY0YjM1MTMwYTEwYTczYWM2OTIxMmE0MDZlMjhmYzQ3Yzg1MmVhMzgzYjYmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.s7M9zId6OH_H0janQvGp4f_Q4DY5tbVwNFIDDGU79u4)